danilocgsilva/aws-costs-cli/README.md

     dynamodb: 0.0
 Total in 2022-04-24: 1.8348908475
 ```
+**BUT CAUTION**: Several api calls to AWS may be done at once with the parameter `--spread-services`.
+At the time of this writting, AWS charges US$ 0.01 for each api call.
+So use this parameter with moderation, or you will ended up with unexpected charge rise.

-**BUT CAUTION**: Still this way not all services that consumes money are considered.
+**ANOTHER WARNING**: Still this way not all services that consumes money are considered.
 Run this command without `--spread-services` and probably you still see some difference.
 The consumption sum may still be underestimated compared to the output that considers all costs from a period.